fwup-home/fwup/README.md

 uboot_clearenv(my_uboot_env)             | 0.10.0 | Initialize a clean, variable free U-boot environment
 uboot_setenv(my_uboot_env, name, value)  | 0.10.0 | Set the specified U-boot variable
 uboot_unsetenv(my_uboot_env, name, value)  | 0.10.0 | Unset the specified U-boot variable

+## Sparse files

+Sparse files are files with gaps in them that are only represented on the filesystem in metadata.
+Not all filesystems support sparse files, but in general, Linux has good support.
+Creating a sparse file is easy: just seek to a location past the end of file and write some data.
+The gap is "stored" as a hole in the filesystem metadata.
+Data is read back from the hole as zeros.
+Data and holes are restricted to start and end on filesystem block boundaries, so small gaps may be filled in with zeros rather than being stored as a hole.

+Why is this important?
+If you're using `fwup` to write a large EXT2 partition, you'll find that it contains many gaps.
+It would be better to just write the EXT2 data and metadata without filling in all of the unused space.
+Sparse file support in `fwup` lets you do that.
+Since EXT2 filesystems legitimately contain long runs of zeros that must be written to Flash, `fwup` queries the filesystem containing the EXT2 data to find the gaps.
+Other tools like `dd(1)` only look for runs of zeros so their sparse file support cannot be used to emulate this.
+You may see warnings about copying sparse files to Flash and it has to do with tools not writing long runs of zeros.
+The consequence of `fwup` querying the filesystem for holes is that this feature only works when firmware update archives are created on operating systems and filesystems that support it.
+Of course, firmware updates can be applied on systems without support for querying holes in files.
+Those systems also benefit from not having to write as much to Flash devices.
+If you instead apply a firmware update to a normal file, though, the OS will likely fill in the gaps with zeros and thus offer no improvement.

 # Firmware authentication